Call us at 0161 327 3694

 1. Unrealistic Pricing

 If a Cartier watch is listed far below its typical market value, it’s a major warning sign.
-Genuine Cartier models, especially the Tank, Santos, or Ballon Bleu, rarely sell at steep discounts.
+Genuine Cartier models, especially the Tank, Santos, or Ballon Bleu; rarely sell at steep discounts.
+Cartier watches are luxury items, and their price reflects their quality.
 Counterfeiters often use low prices to lure buyers into quick decisions, hoping they won’t question authenticity.
 Always compare pricing with reputable dealers and pre-owned marketplaces.
 If the price seems too good to be true, it almost always is.
-Treat unusually cheap listings with caution and verify every detail before purchasing.
+Always compare the price with authorized dealers or reputable secondary-market sellers to gauge if the price is realistic.

 2. Suspicious Seller Behaviour